-The corrective action to eliminate or control the hazard need to be taken when monitoring results indicate a deviation from the critical limit.
+The corrective action to eliminate or control the hazard needs to be taken when monitoring results indicate a deviation from the critical limit.
 The corrective actions are to include root cause, required actions, responsible person(s) and due date.

 6. Verification Procedures

 In order to verify if the HACCP is working correctly.
-Verification procedures may include random sampling and analysis, reinforced analysis or tests at selected critical points, intensified analysis of intermediate or final products, and surveys on actual condition during storage, distribution and sale and on actual use of the product.
+Verification procedures may include random sampling and analysis, reinforced analysis or tests at selected critical points, intensified analysis of intermediate or final products, and surveys on the actual condition during storage, distribution and sale and on actual use of the product.

-7. Documentation and Record Keeping
+7. Documentation and Record-Keeping

-Effective and accurate record keeping is essential and to be appropriate to the nature and size of the operation and sufficient.
+Effective and accurate record-keeping is essential and to be appropriate to the nature and size of the operation and sufficient.

 The food business is to ensure that all personnel are aware of the hazards identified (if any), the critical points and the control measures and any corrective actions.